Skip to main content

 • currentPage - Current page number

-• pageSize - Items per page
+• pageSize - Page size

-Return value:
+Return Value:

 • Returns paginated data response

-Quick example:
+Quick Example:

 import { SortOrder } from "@lovrabet/sdk";

-// Complex condition query
+// Complex conditional query

 const response = await client.models.users.filter({